saideepa05/ml_algorithms/classification/logistic regression/README.md

 # Logistic Regression — From Scratch (Mathematical Explanation)

-This repository contains an implementation of **Logistic Regression from scratch** using NumPy, applied to a Heart Disease Prediction dataset.
+This contains an implementation of **Logistic Regression from scratch** using NumPy, applied to a Heart Disease Prediction dataset.
 This README explains the **intuition**, **mathematics**, and **learning process** behind logistic regression without using any external ML libraries.

 The goal is simple:

-> Understand *exactly* how logistic regression works — how it makes predictions, how we measure error, and how the model learns through gradient descent.
+Understand exactly how logistic regression works — how it makes predictions, how we measure error, and how the model learns through gradient descent.

----

 # 1. What Logistic Regression Does